Pepperi-Addons/widgets/README.md

 - Cpi-side - CPINode (in charge of the flows methods)

 ### Run time:
-- Standart pepperi addons runtime
+- Standard pepperi addons runtime

 ### External
 - Note some widgets are not supported: